-8 great places for Christmas lights in the USA
+9 of the best places to see Christmas lights in the US

 Margaret Licarione

 It takes an estimated 15,000 hours and 1,500 volunteers to put together Austin's Trail of Lights.
-Located in the Texas capital's Zilker Park, the popular light show has been going on more than 50 years.
+Located in the Texas capital's Zilker Park, the popular light show has been going on for more than 50 years.

-The 1.25-mile walking circuit features more than 50 light displays and 100 lighted trees.
-Standing above it all is the Zilker Tree, at 155 feet it's the tallest man-made free-standing Christmas tree in the world.
+The 2.1-mile walking circuit features more than 50 light displays and 800 lighted trees.
+Standing above it all is the Zilker Tree; at 155 feet, it's touted as the tallest man-made free-standing Christmas tree in the world.

 This being Austin, you'll also find food trucks and live performances throughout the event.
+On view from December 10 through December 23.
+Free general admission on most week nights, with a $3 fee on peak weekends.

-8. Santa Claus House (North Pole, Alaska)
+9. Christmas in Ice (North Pole, Alaska)

-North Pole, Alaska's, name comes from an attempt to convince a toy company to move to town.
+North Pole, Alaska's name comes from an attempt to convince a toy company to move to town.

-The toymaker never materialized, but residents of this Fairbanks suburb did embrace the Christmas spirit and for the past decade have hosted the six-week Christmas on Ice festival that combines festive Christmas lights with intricately carved ice sculptures.
+The toymaker never materialized, but residents of this Fairbanks suburb did embrace the Christmas spirit and for the past decade have hosted the six-week Christmas in Ice festival that combines festive Christmas lights with a contest for intricately carved ice sculptures.
+Amateurs are welcome to take part.

 And despite the fact that this is Alaska in winter, there are outdoor activities for kids, including ice slides and massive ice bowl "twirlers" where kids can sit and be spun until the colorful lights become a nauseating blur.
+The event goes on through January 8.
+Admission is $9 for adults; $6 for kids ages 6 through 12.
+Located next to the festive Santa Claus House.

 David Johnston is a freelance writer and editor based in Seattle.
-CNN's Forrest Brown contributed to this report.
+CNN's Channon Hodge and Forrest Brown contributed to this report.